coreos/docs/os/provisioning.md

 ## Container Linux Config

 Container Linux admins define these configurations in a format called the [Container Linux Config][clc].
 Container Linux Configs are structured as YAML and intended to be human-readable.
 The Container Linux Config is specific to Container Linux, as the name implies.
 It has features devoted to configuring Container Linux services such as [etcd][etcd], [rkt][rkt], Docker, [flannel][flannel], and [locksmith][locksmith].
-The defining feature of the Container Linux Config is that is cannot be sent directly to a Container Linux provisioning target.
+The defining feature of the Container Linux Config is that it cannot be sent directly to a Container Linux provisioning target.
 Instead, it is first validated and transformed into a machine-readable and wire-efficient form.
 Before examining why and how that process is conducted, a few example Container Linux Configs will give a flavor of the format:

 This extremely simple Container Linux Config will fetch and run the current release of etcd: